ghollisjr/sudoku/README.txt

-This is my own from-scratch implementation of a Sudoku solver that was inspired by Norvig and Dimitri, but with an added CGI web app script to create a simple Sudoku solver web page provided you have your environment set up with the CGI core already built and installed.
+This is my own from-scratch implementation of a Sudoku solver that was inspired by Norvig and Dimitri, but with an added CGI web app script to create a simple Sudoku solver web page provided you have your environment set up with the dependencies (see below) already built and installed.

 The usage is fairly straightforward: